anagnostosd/DBX-ElectricityMaps/README.md

 * **Model Training**: We use a **Gradient Boosted Tree Regressor** to predict carbon intensity for the next 24 hours.
 The model is trained on a flattened dataset of historic features and future weather forecasts, with a chronological train-test split to prevent data leakage.

+    * **Key Assumptions**: Each training example is a single, flattened row that combines the latest historic features with the next 24 hours of forecast features and targets.
+The model learns to use `forecast_offset_h` to understand the prediction horizon.

 * **Experiment Tracking**: We use **MLflow** to manage and track all model training runs.
 It automatically logs key metrics, hyperparameters, and the model artifact itself, ensuring that all experiments are reproducible and easy to compare.

-* **Model Serving (Batch Prediction) -- Ongoing**: Since real-time serving is a premium feature on Databricks, the model will be deployed for **batch prediction**.
-A dedicated job will read the latest data from the gold tables, load the production model from the **MLflow Model Registry**, and write the 24-hour forecast predictions to a new Delta table.
+* **Model Serving (Batch Prediction)**: The model is deployed for **batch prediction** via a dedicated job.
+This job loads the production model from the **MLflow Model Registry**, prepares a prediction dataset from the latest gold tables, and writes the 24-hour forecast predictions to a new Delta table.

+    * **Key Assumptions**: We use a `scikit-learn` model due to the computational constraints of the Databricks free tier, which requires converting the data to a Pandas DataFrame for prediction.
+The keys (`ingested_hour_utc`, `datetime`) are explicitly carried with the data to prevent misalignment.

-* **Model Monitoring -- Ongoing**: To ensure the model remains accurate, we'll monitor its performance in production.
+* **Model Monitoring**: To ensure the model remains accurate, we'll monitor its performance in production.
 A scheduled job will compare the model's predictions with the actual carbon intensity values once they become available.
 This job will calculate key metrics like RMSE and track them over time, allowing us to detect any performance degradation or data drift.

 ### Technologies Used